10.2: Diffusion Across a Membrane - Passive and Facilitated Diffusion

 ![]() |

 Note the dynamic nature of the diffusion.
-An equilibrium is reached when the number of particles inside equals those outside.
+An equilibrium is reached when the number of particles inside equals that outside.
 Diffusion occurs in both directions from compartments of equal volume so that the particles moving to the outside don't escape into a comparatively huge volume.
 (Animations by Shraddha Nayak and Hui Lui)

 Passive Diffusion of ions across a membrane - Transmembrane Potentials